VeonN4/fatherless-spooky-modpack/README.md

 - Are you serious right now?

-# Contributing
-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.
+### Troubleshooting and Support

+If you encounter any issues or need assistance, consult the Issues page.

-# License
+### License

-This project is licensed under an Unlicense license.
-This license does not require you to take the license with you to your project.
+This project is licensed under the [CC0 1.0 Universal License](LICENSE).

-# Acknowledgments
+### Acknowledgments

+- This project makes effective use of GitHub Actions and various tools to automate the modpack release process.
-- Packwiz for the modpack management tool.
+- Special thanks to [ParadigmMC](https://github.com/ParadigmMC/) for the GitHub Actions template

-- The Minecraft modding community for their amazing mods, that I could just yoinked
+---

+Contributions, feedback, and improvements are warmly welcomed!
+Let's propel this project forward together! 🚀